look-itsaxiom/PT-Demo/GDD/GamePillarDetails.md

 - **Party Defeated:** All adventurers are incapacitated (HP reaches zero).
 - **Flee:** Choosing to run ends the quest prematurely, returning the party to town empty-handed (or with reduced rewards if partial success is allowed).

-## Exploration & Quests
+## Exploration Pillar: Locations & Room Structure

 ### Exploration of the World

 The World map is arranged as various locations outside of town the players or hired adventurers will travel to in order to conduct their questing, gather resources, unlock new buildings or research opportunities, and generally progress the game forward.

-## Exploration Pillar: Locations & Room Structure

 ### Location Overview